mariusbrataas/flowpoints_ml/README.md

 Create deep learning models without all the typing and dimension mismatches!
 Follow [this link](https://mariusbrataas.github.io/flowpoints_ml) to play around with this on your own :)

+[This npm package](https://www.npmjs.com/package/flowpoints) is a spin-off of this project, which this project is now utilizing.

 ## Overview
 This project is used to host a website in which users can quickly create drafts for deep learning models and have the equivalent plug-and-play code output immediately.

-The code output to the user is written in python and utilises [PyTorch](https://pytorch.org/).
+The code output to the user is written in python and utilizes [PyTorch](https://pytorch.org/).
 In the future I will implement the option to utilize other libraries as well.

 - [Overview](#overview)
 - [User guide](#user-guide)